Agriculture Feed and Fertilisers

 Since 1 January 2006, feed hygiene legislation has applied to farmers, growers and other producers, in many cases for the first time, as part of the 'farm to fork' approach to food safety.

-The Food Standards Agency (FSA) website has guidance on the legislation for farming and feed businesses: Food Standards Agency - Farming and Animal Feed.
+The Food Standards Agency (FSA) provides guidance on the legislation for farming and feed businesses: Food Standards Agency - Farming and Animal Feed.

 The aim of the legislation is to complete the 'farm to fork' approach of food law so that the whole of the food chain is covered by hygiene legislation.